RaulSuarez1594/Linux_M2_Final/README.md

 <!-- CONTRIBUTING -->
 ### 🛠️ Contribution Guidelines

 You want to contribute!
-Let us now how with your PR!
+Let us know how with your PR!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)